SuaMusica/stac/website/docs/widgets/dynamic_view.md

 1. Use `targetPath` to extract only the data you need from complex API responses
 2. For list data, always use the `itemTemplate` property to define how each item should be rendered
+3. Provide custom `loaderWidget` and `errorWidget` for better user experience
+4. Use `resultTarget` when you need to reference the data with a specific name in your template
-3. Keep templates modular and reusable when possible
+5. Keep templates modular and reusable when possible
-4. Use appropriate error handling in your UI design for cases when the API request fails

 ## Limitations

 - API endpoints must return JSON data
 - For very large datasets, consider pagination or limiting the number of items to avoid performance issues
 - Complex data transformations may require custom code outside of the template system
+- Nested array access in placeholder syntax is limited to the formats shown in the examples